michaelmarty/UniDec/readme.md

 ## Change Log

+v.6.0.0

+Major changes to code structure to enable PyPI distribution.
+Changed to more conventional Python package structure with unidec top directory.
+Renamed unidec_modules to modeuls, unidec_src to src, and unidec_bin to bin.
+Renamed some top level windows and moved all to main folder.

 v.5.2.1

 UniDec and UniChrom now try to read the polarity from the data and set the adduct appropriately.
 Check that this is working!